Amplitude Modulation

 The percent of the power transmitted which is in the carrier is given by Pc = 100/(1 + m * m/2) and varies from 100% for m = 0 to 66.66% for m = 1.
 This is considered to be one of the disadvantages of AM since the carrier is a sine wave and contains no information.

 If the modulating index becomes greater than 1 then the expression for the AM signal amplitude (1 + m cos wmt) can go negative.
-In practical AM systems The amplitude will be limited to zero and the modulating index to one.
+In practical AM systems The upper amplitude of the envelope will be limited to zero and the modulating index to one.
+However this needs to be modified for modulation with many sines.

 Return to main page